NorthernBeaches/northern-beaches-descriptions/bluetooth500.md

 ---

- Behringer Eurolive B112W adds a High-performance Bluetooth technology to stream audio wirelessly from any Bluetooth-compatible device like your smart phone or tablet connect the speakers with the wireless link and you have a party for 100 people ready to go.
+ Behringer Eurolive B112W adds a High-performance Bluetooth technology to stream audio wirelessly from any Bluetooth-compatible device like your smart phone or tablet connect the speakers with the wireless link and you have a party for 100 people ready to go!